KOSASIH/QuantumCosmicNavigator/README.md

 # Contributor Guide

-### Quantum CosmicNavigator GitHub Repository Contributor Guide
+### QuantumCosmicNavigator GitHub Repository Contributor Guide

 Thank you for your interest in contributing to Quantum CosmicNavigator!
 Your collaboration is invaluable to advancing cosmic exploration.
 Follow these guidelines to contribute effectively: